Drakeze/Drakeze/README.md

 My portfolio acts as a [**central hub**](https://drakeze-portfolio.vercel.app/) for my projects and ongoing work.

-It is designed to clearly present:
+It is designed to present clearly:
 - Real, deployed applications
 - Ongoing and planned projects
 - Clear documentation and intent